 Surfing is the ultimate experience that allows for a disconnect from social media, traffic, news, and all of the daily stresses that are constantly happening around the world.
 Out in the water, the only things that matter are you, the ocean, and those around you.
 It allows you to tune into the moment and escape the constant desire to be plugged in.
 This disconnect is what most surfers crave and cherish about the sport.
 As it turns out, surfing keeps people connected.

-For those who don’t surf, they learn and spectate the art of surfing through surf films.
-However, almost all surf films focus primarily on the perfect waves, and silly moments that the surfers endure throughout their traveling experience, and less on the other positive aspects of the sport.
+For those who don’t surf, they learn and spectators of the art of surfing through surf films.
+However, almost all surf films focus primarily on the perfect waves, and the silly moments that surfers endure throughout their traveling experience, and less on the meaningful aspects of the sport.
 This disconnect that so many people often crave, is in essence what director of surf film, Sound of Silence, Dan Mace, intended to capture.
 This surf film captures surfers, Lee-Ann Curren and Bianca Buitendag, adventuring on a road trip through the Eastern Cape’s wild coast, ‘Transkei’ in search of something other than just desolate surf spots.

 Dan Mace, in an interview with Magic Seaweed, suggests, “I wanted to do something different, something with meaning...I took away their mobile devices and any other connections to the outside world, gave them a map and the mission to make it through Transkei connecting with the earth beneath their feet and locals around them, and the result was beautiful."

 The film itself is told from a first person narrative point of view as the two surfers recount their experience those ten days and how it caused them to tune into the moment and experience life differently.
 Throughout the film, the girls reflect on their emotions like fear: “Fear is a funny thing.
 Traveling with no direction, no cell phone, I feel like it could take over any time.
 But it forces us to observe the landscape with a different eye.”